For Chloe Kim, another title, taste of things to come

 The same might be said of Scotty James, the Aussie who finished third in last year’s Olympics but first in the hearts of many purists, who appreciate his devotion to the technical aspects of a sport that has become almost singularly obsessed with height and flips during the past decade.

 James can go big, too, but he stands out with tricks such as the switch backside 1080 he used to open his final run.
-It’s a jump performed traveling backward, then flipping backward — akin to a right-handed baseball player swinging left handed while suspended upside down.
+It’s a jump performed traveling backward, then flipping backward — akin to a right-handed baseball player swinging left handed while suspended upside down — and doing it to open the run makes it that much more daunting.

 He landed that one perfectly, then put together a series of double-corks, and landed all of them without a hitch.

-In all, it wasn’t even as difficult as his bronze-medal run last year, but this time it was more than enough.
-When his winning score of 97.5 came up, James thrust his trademark red boxing gloves into the air and celebrated his third straight title at the world championships.
+In all, it arguably wasn’t as difficult as his Olympic bronze-medal run last year, but it was a sure winner.
+When his score of 97.5 came up, James thrust his trademark red boxing gloves into the air and celebrated his third straight title at the world championships.
 He also won in 2015 and 2017.

+“I was pinching myself when I won my second world title, and I’m triple-pinching myself now,” James said.

 Yuto Totsuka of Japan finished second, followed by Patrick Burgener of Switzerland.
 Iouri Podladtchikov, the 2014 Olympic champion, took a fall during warmups and did not compete.

+“Whoever’s going to come and show up, whether it’s Shaun or Ayumu, or anyone else, I work day in and day out to make sure I can stand on the podium, and I’ll continue to do that,” James said.
+“Whoever’s out there, let’s go.”

-So, while James knows he’s got plenty of competition out there — including White and Hirano, and even 17-year-old Toby Miller , the protégé of White’s who finished out of the medals by only 1.25 points Friday — Kim’s main competition will be herself.
+But while James knows he’s got plenty of competition out there — including 17-year-old Toby Miller , the protégé of White’s who finished out of the medals by only 1.25 points — Kim’s main competition will be herself.

-College may pull her away from the halfpipe briefly, but at 18, she’s not even close to her prime.

-“This is rad, to think my first legitimate world championship came here.
-I love it in Park City,” Kim said.
-“I’m super-stoked to take it home.”
+“I wouldn’t say winning is always the big goal,” Kim said.
+“I always want to push myself, do different runs, lay different tricks.
+As long as it’s about pushing myself and progressing the sport, it’s good.”